 Add custom text here or remove it

-Before coming to Michigan, where I also earned my M.A., I received a B.A. at Brandeis University where I triple-majored in English, Hispanic Studies, and Comparative Literature.
+Before coming to Hendrix, she earned her M.A. and PhD in the Department of English Language and Literature at the University of Michigan.
+She received a B.A. at Brandeis University where she triple-majored in English, Hispanic Studies, and Comparative Literature.

-My current project, Hardly Working, thinks about the literary and rhetorical use of work that isn’t working (invisible, impossible, botched, and fruitless labor) across medieval and early modern English literature.
+Her current project, Fruitless Labor, thinks about the literary and rhetorical use of work that isn’t working (invisible, impossible, botched, and fruitless labor) across medieval and early modern English literature.